Russell Brown (judge)

-Russell S. Brown (born September 15, 1965) is a former puisne justice of the Supreme Court of Canada.
+Russell S. Brown (born September 15, 1965) is a Canadian lawyer and former puisne justice of the Supreme Court of Canada.
 He was nominated by Prime Minister Stephen Harper to replace outgoing justice Marshall Rothstein and served in the role starting on August 31, 2015.
-Prior to his appointment to the Supreme Court, he was a justice at the Alberta Court of Appeal, and before that a law professor at the University of Alberta.
+Prior to his appointment to the Supreme Court, he was a justice at the Alberta Court of Appeal, and a law professor at the University of Alberta.
 He resigned on June 12, 2023, prior to the completion of an investigation by the Canadian Judicial Council into alleged harassment.

 Early life and education

-Brown was born in Vancouver, British Columbia, and raised in Burns Lake, British Columbia.
+Brown was born on September 15, 1965, in Vancouver, British Columbia, and was raised in the small town of Burns Lake.
+Growing up, he worked in his father's local hardware store, an experience he later credited with instilling a sense of community obligation and a grounded perspective on the law.

+He attended the University of British Columbia, graduating with a Bachelor of Arts in 1987.
+He then moved to the University of Victoria for his legal education, where he was a member of the university’s rugby team.
+He earned his Bachelor of Laws (LLB) in 1994.

-Brown has a Bachelor of Arts degree from the University of British Columbia in 1987 and a Bachelor of Laws degree from the University of Victoria in 1994.
-He also received a Master of Laws degree in 2003 and a Doctor of Juridical Science degree in 2006, both from the University of Toronto.
+Brown later pursued advanced legal studies at the University of Toronto Faculty of Law, where he earned a Master of Laws (LLM) in 2003 and a Doctor of Juridical Science (SJD) in 2006.
+His graduate research formed the basis for his later authoritative work on tort law and pure economic loss.

 Career

-Brown was admitted to the Bar of British Columbia in 1995 and to the Bar of Alberta in 2008.
-Before being appointed a judge he was associate counsel to Miller Thomson LLP and an Associate Professor and Associate Dean at the University of Alberta Faculty of Law.
-His main areas of practice were commercial law, medical negligence, public authority liability, insurance law and trusts and estates.

-In 2013, he was appointed to the Court of Queen's Bench of Alberta.
-A year later in March 2014, he was appointed to the Court of Appeal of Alberta.